ivpn/ivpn.net/src/content/pages/refunds.md

 ---
-title: IVPN Refund Policy
+title: IVPN Refund Policy and Process
 url: /refunds/
 ---
-# Refund Policy
+# Refunds

 IVPN strives to meet the expectations of all new users and offers unlimited support to help users with any problems they may face.